 Verify your organization’s email domain in Admin Center

-All admins and people who use managed Meta accounts for business tools (example: Business Manager) must use a trusted or verified domain.
 If you are unable to verify a domain (example: you don’t own the domain or it’s been verified in another Admin Center), then you can add it as a trusted domain.

-- Click Security in the left menu of Admin Center.
+Security in the left menu of Admin Center.

-- Click Domain verification in the left menu.
+Domain verification in the Security menu.

 - Click Add domain in the top right.